 In our case, all of the shares in Company A have equal voting rights.
-80% of them are owned by Discretionary Trust E, which allows Discretionary trust E to control the activities of Company A. The remaining shares are owned by employees of Company A, none of whom have any connection to anyone else in the ownership and control structure.
+Of these shares, 80% are owned by Discretionary Trust E, which allows Discretionary Trust E to control the activities of Company A. The remaining shares are owned by employees of Company A, none of whom have any connection to anyone else in the ownership and control structure.

-Discretionary trust E is not a natural person, so it cannot be a BO.
+Discretionary Trust E is not a natural person, so it cannot be a BO.

-The activities of Discretionary trust E are controlled by its trustees (M).
+The activities of Discretionary Trust E are controlled by its trustees (M).
 Thus, each trustee is a BO of Company A.